limberger/terraform-provider-netbox/README.md

 The options for the plugin are as follows:

- * `app_id` - The API application ID, configured in the PHPIPAM API panel.
+ * `app_id` - The API application ID, configured in the NETBOX  panel.
 This application ID should have read/write access if you are planning to use the resources, but read-only access should be sufficient if you are only using the data sources.
-Can also be supplied by the `NETBOX_APP_ID` environment variable.
+Caan also be supplied by the `NETBOX_APP_ID` environment variable.
- * `endpoint` - The full URL to the PHPIPAM API endpoint, such as `https://phpipam.example.com/api`.
+ * `endpoint` - The server, protocol and port to access the NETBOX API, such as `https://netbox.example.com/api`.
 Can also be supplied by the `NETBOX_ENDPOINT_ADDR` environment variable.
- * `timeout` - Timeout to API calls.

 ### Data Sources